by-examples/bdd-example-01-hello-world/README.md

     $ vagrant up
     $ vagrant ssh
+    $ composer install -o
     $ bin/behat

 ##4.
-Visiting the app with the browser
+Visit the app with the browser

 Now, you can run the web browser and visit:

     http://localhost:8880/
     http://localhost:8880/app_dev.php/